smarthg/harper-form-tool/USER_GUIDE.md

 ### Example Voice Commands

-Here are some examples of commands you can use:
+Here are some examples of commands you can use.
+The available commands will adapt based on the form type you're currently editing:

+#### For ACORD 125 Form (Commercial Insurance Application)
 - "Set the first name to John"
 - "Change the last name to Smith"
 - "Update the email to john.smith@example.com"